Exact upper bounds for the minimum sizes of strong and weak separating path systems of cliques: Proof that

-We define pairwise disjoint induced cliques of $K_n$ indexed by, and with sizes corresponding to, the terms of the above sum.
-We label the vertices of each clique $K_{p_k}$ using the interval $[s_{k-1}+1, s_k]$.
-We call these labelled cliques \emph{levels}, and we say that an edge \emph{touches} a level if its smaller end is contained in that level.
-Note that exactly the edges that are contained in a level have a type in it.
-Therefore, whenever we refer to the type of an edge, it will always be an edge contained in a level and we will always mean its type in that level.
+We define pairwise vertex-disjoint induced cliques of $K_n$ indexed by, and with sizes corresponding to, the terms of the above sum.
+We then label the vertices of each clique $K_{p_k}$ using the interval $[s_{k-1}+1, s_k]$.
+We call these labelled cliques \emph{levels}, and we say that an edge \emph{touches} a level if its smaller end is in that level.
+As each level is a clique, if an edge is in a level, then we can think of its type with respect to that clique, that is, with respect to that level.
+In what follows, we only refer to types of edges that are contained in a level, and the type then refers to that level.